-To assess capacity issues on the US 2 trestle a prior study, which focused on 2040 traffic operations on the westbound trestle, indicated that adding lanes to the US 2 westbound trestle alone would not alleviate the forecasted bottlenecks (WSDOT 2021).
-The prior study showed that adding lanes to the trestle would reduce the length of the bottleneck on the trestle but would not address the receiving capacity of I-5.
+To assess capacity issues on the US 2 trestle a prior study, which focused on 2040 traffic operations on the westbound trestle, indicated that adding lanes to the US 2 westbound trestle alone would not alleviate the

-Therefore, to better understand how travelers for all modes move through the network, and considering the capacity on I-5 and surface streets and intersections in downtown Everett, on the west side of the US 2 trestle the Preliminary Study Area limits for this PEL Study include the segment of I-5 from just south of the connection with SR 99 and SR 526 to just north of the connection of I-5 and SR 529 and downtown Everett.
-Similarly, on the east side of the US 2 trestle the Preliminary Study Area limits include the segments of SR 204 and US 2 east to SR 9 and the local streets and segment of SR 9 between SR 204 and US 2.
-The Preliminary Study Area, shown in Figure 2, is where traffic changes are expected to be most prominent as a result of changes to the US 2 trestle and the area where a more detailed traffic analysis will be conducted to adequately assess future conditions, evaluate reasonable alternatives, and develop a long-term multimodal solution for the US 2 Trestle.
+The Study team defined the preliminary study area limits to better understand how travelers for all modes move through the network; these limits also consider the capacity on I-5 and surface streets and intersections in downtown Everett.
+On the west side of the US 2 trestle, the preliminary study area limits include the segment of I-5 from just south of the connection with SR 99 and SR 526 to just north of the connection of I-5 and SR 529 and downtown Everett.
+On the east side of the US 2 trestle the preliminary study area limits include the segments of SR 204 and US 2 east to SR 9 and the local streets and segment of SR 9 between SR 204 and US 2.
+The preliminary study area, shown in Figure 3, is where traffic changes are expected to be most prominent as a result of changes to the US 2 trestle and the area where a more detailed traffic analysis will be conducted to adequately assess future conditions, evaluate reasonable alternatives, and develop a long-term multimodal solution for the US 2 trestle.

-Figure 2.
+Figure 3.
 US 2 Trestle PEL Preliminary Study Area

-Once the evaluation and screening of alternatives is complete, the Preliminary Study Area limits for the US 2 Trestle PEL Study will be refined to reflect the determination of logical termini, as will be required for the subsequent NEPA analysis.
+Once the evaluation and screening of alternatives is complete, the preliminary study area limits for the US 2 Trestle PEL Study will be refined to reflect the determination of logical termini, as will be required for the subsequent NEPA analysis.